 If you both enjoy rock climbing, you can climb together.
 If you both enjoy sushi, you can eat sushi together.
 Who’s to say you can’t enjoy admiring hot guys or girls together over nachos on the boardwalk?

 We learn the most through experience.
 A bisexual person is automatically more experienced just by living his or her life and exploring his or her sexuality in a way that is outside of the norm.
 The bisexual spouse has a better understanding of the human condition.

 He or she may have seen a lot in life and has possibly been with a wider range of people.
 Being intimate with both men and women inherently opens you up to a greater understanding of the complexities of both genders.

 Not to mention, the discrimination you face as a bisexual individual throughout your life thickens your skin considerably.

 Let’s start with something relatively obvious, but critically important: Just because your partner is bisexual does not mean he or she wants to have threesomes.
 You may be attracted to both sexes and not want to have sex with two people at the same time—these two things don’t automatically go hand in hand.

-Therefore, threesomes are straight up better with bisexual people involved.
-There is less threat of discomfort or jealousy if all parties are attracted to each other and genuinely engaging in the act at hand.
+Therefore, threesomes can be enhanced with bisexual people involved.
+There is less threat of discomfort or jealousy if all parties are attracted to each other and genuinely engaged in the act at hand.